BenJohn98/DMAt/README.md

 Recommend compiling using ubuntu terminal available on linux systems or through 'windows subsystem for linux' with windows 10.
 Requires installation of gsl libraries and g++ compiler.

-To install GSL Libraries: $sudo apt-get install g++
+To install compiler: $sudo apt-get install g++

-To install compiler: $sudo apt-get install libgsl-dev
+To install GSL libraries: $sudo apt-get install libgsl-dev

-To compile:
+To compile: g++ -o example DMAT.cpp

 # Running Instructions
 After compilation, run using bash: ./example